Panagal Park

-Panagal Park is a park and a locality in Thyagaraya Nagar, Chennai.
-The park is named after the Raja of Panagal, the Chief Minister of Madras Presidency who created the park.
-It is an important junction and is the commercial centre of T. Nagar.
+Panagal Park is a public park in Thyagaraya Nagar, Chennai named after Sir Panaganti Ramarayaningar, the Raja of Panagal.
+Situated at the heart of the busy shopping district of T. Nagar, it also gives its name to the surrounding locality.

 History

 When the Long Lake on the western peripheral region of the old city was drained out and the area of T. Nagar was newly carved out of the existing neighborhood of Mambalam in 1923, a park was developed in the centre of the new locality intended to be a residential one.
 The park was named Panagal Park honouring the then Chief Minister of Madras, the Raja of Panagal.

 In the early days, there was a public radio inside the park to cater the visitors who gathered there to listen to music and news and stayed till the last news broadcast at 7.15 p.m.

 The architect of Panagal Park was Ganesh Iyer.